 We tried a little food for the soul also, occasionally.

 Aside from the wonderful whiteness of the museum itself, a black and white temporary exhibit was most enjoyable for my soul, largely through its not so black and white presentation.
 While the majority of this exhibition of photographs was indeed showing enlargements of black and white images, the museum curators also presented a collage of photographs from the book Barcelona, blanc i negre by Xavier Miserachs i Ribalta through color projectors, turning his images into ever-changing kaleidoscopic vignettes, which, to my delight, proved interactive with the viewer.
-You’ll see!
+You’ll see it below!

-In stark contrast to the clean lines of the contemporary Barcelona, its past is anything but uncluttered.
+In stark contrast to the clean lines of contemporary Barcelona, its past is anything but uncluttered.
 Case in point, the Orfeó Català – Palau de la Música.

 We stumbled across it quite accidentally.
 This concert hall, or as it is titled, Musik Palace, a UNESCO world heritage site of global fame, of which we were hitherto blissfully ignorant, is situated in a narrow and unassuming street.